Book Summary: The Structure of Scientific Revolutions by Thomas S. Kuhn

 In the fourth chapter, Kuhn discusses the structure of scientific revolutions and how they are related to scientific change.
 He argues that scientific revolutions are characterized by a number of features, including the replacement of old paradigms with new ones, the emergence of new scientific fields, and the reinterpretation of existing data in light of the new paradigm.
 Kuhn also introduces the idea of the scientific community, which is the group of scientists who share a common paradigm.

-See also Book Summary: Ethics by Simon Blackburn
+See also Book Summary: Leviathan by Thomas Hobbes

 Conclusion